 |Make||Avg. price||Min - max|

-When your car starts making noises like a tractor when you start it, it's time to replace the exhaust.
+If your car starts making loud noises when you start it, it's time to replace the exhaust.
 There is no question about this when you hear the deep rumble of free engine noise.
-You are a nuisance to everyone around you, but you also give the environment additional pollution when the spill occurs prior the catalyst.
+Besides the fact that you bother everyone around you, you also add a high degree of pollution to the environment.

 The exhaust system starts at the engine where there is an exhaust manifold directing exhaust fumes from the various cylinders into the exhaust pipe.

-The muffler’s purpose is to muffle the sound of engine noise before the cleaned exhaust gases escape into the open air.
+The muffler’s purpose is to lower the sound of engine noise before the cleaned exhaust gases escape into the open air.

 You can temporarily fix the exhaust with Gun Gum.
 There are several manufacturers of the product that use either a lubricating paste to rub in the corners, or cloth-like pieces (called repair bandage) to wrap around the pipe and rub paste only.
 Then the Gun Gum paste solidifies and becomes hard.
 It can easily last for quite a long time, and is a cheap temporary solution if you can do it yourself.
 Sort of like a plaster cast for your exhaust.